 Students are allowed to bring mobile phones to school, however they are prohibited from calling, e-mailing or texting or receiving calls, e-mails or texts on their phone during the school day.
-They will be allowed to join the schools network and use their phone as a learning tool at the direction of the teacher.
+Mobile phones must remain in a child's book bag for the entire school day.
 This also applies to personal computers and tablets.
 The school does not accept liability for any of these devices.